Skip to content

 Cold Weather Babywearing

-When putting your babe into a sling, we want to avoid clothes that change fit and comfort, like bulky snowsuits.
+When putting your babe into a carrier, we want to avoid bulky clothes that change fit and comfort, like snowsuits.
 Remember you and baby are sharing body heat that adds warmth on top of any layers you or them are wearing.
-A great rule of thumb is to dress baby in one more layer than you, and to count the sling as an extra layer as well.
+A great rule of thumb is to dress baby in one more layer than you, and to count the carrier as an extra layer as well.
 Leggings or pants in a sturdy material like thick cotton, fleece, or wool with long socks and cozy shoes are a great way to keep baby's lower half warm.
 A tight fitting shirt with a sweater or sweatshirt over can help keep baby's upper body feeling comfy.
 Put on a cute hat to keep their heads warm and the wind away, and your babe will stay cozy and happy.
 Make sure you size up if you decide to put your kid in footie pajamas or similar clothing.
-You want to keep from putting any pressure on their little toes, and pajamas that are too tight can keep you from getting a deep seat and comfortable fit in your sling.
+You want to keep from putting any pressure on their little toes, and pajamas that are too tight can keep you from getting that proper positioning and comfortable fit in your sling.

 While you're out, make sure you do some extra checks on baby to make sure their temperature is well regulated.
 Check that their torso feels warm, and keep a look out for any blue lips.
 If baby starts feeling too cold, it's time to take a break and add another layer or two before you head out again.
 Alternatively, if baby starts to sweat or feels too warm, shed a layer or two until baby feels more comfortable.